rahuljadhwani/KNIME-API-UI-Tests/README.md

 1. Open Terminal
 2. Navigate to cloned project folder where pom.xml is present
 3. Run one of the following commands:
   "mvn clean test -Dbrowser=chrome"
+   OR
   "mvn clean test -Dbrowser=firefox"

   Note: If you won't add "-Dbrowser" in above maven command, by default it will run on Chrome browser.